Infinidat/infi.projector/README.md

     porjector js-requirements list
     >>> ['underscore']

-The `js-requirements` plugin also support freeze and unfreeze, but first you must run `projector devenv build` after adding dependencies so a `.package-lock.json` file will be created.
+The `js-requirements` plugin also supports freeze and unfreeze functionality, but first you must run `projector devenv build` after adding dependencies so a `.package-lock.json` file will be created.

     projector devenv build
     projector js-requirements freeze